myl-google/Broadsea/bigquery/README.md

 ## Usage instructions

+TODO - create deployment

-### Run achilles
+Run achilles:

-source('/ohdsi-deployment/runAchilles.R')
+source('/ohdsi-scripts/runAchilles.R')

-### Instructions for rebuilding the webtools and methods images:
+Instructions for rebuilding the webtools and methods images:

 build-upload.sh in the corresponding forks

-# Manual setup instructions for Broadsea on GCP
+# Manual setup instructions for Broadsea using docker-compose in a VM

+Files relevant to this option are in the docker_compose/ directory.
+The deployment manager option is likely better in almost all cases, but these instructions are retained here for historical interest.

 ## Creating a VM to run BroadSea